TheOtherRealMesteven/Lab-Book/Lab I.md

 *For review, the results of the lab has been submitted below.*

 ### Times created by VM
+The results of the final solution were timed and averaged over four runs (in microseconds), as shown in the table below:

 | Command | Times 1 | Times 2 | Times 3 | Times 4 | Average |
 |---------|---------|---------|---------|---------|---------|
 |BuildNetwork|949|963|964|977|**963**|